 - Two of the College's scholarships were created in memory of professors who were beloved members of campus and the community.
 These scholarships are the Don Bedunah Memorial Scholarship and the Scott Woods Memorial Scholarship.

 - The College also raises funds for the Bud Moore Graduate Research Endowment, in honor of William Robert (Bud) Moore, a well-known forester and conservationist.

 - The College has two endowed chairs in the Wildlife Biology department: the Boone and Crockett Professor of Wildlife Conservation and the John J. Craighead Chair and Professor of Wildlife Biology.

 - The College is in need of funding for revitalizing and improving operations in the UM Memorial Greenhouse for the reproduction of native plants and reforestation programs.

 - Additional funds are needed to increase potential for success among American Indian students through the support of the innovative Native American Natural Resources Program.

 To find out how to support the W.A.
-Franke College of Forestry and Conservation, contact Ben Super, Director of Development.
+Franke College of Forestry and Conservation, please contact one of our development professionals.